Joint Constraints on Fuzzy and Warm Dark Matter from Satellite Populations of the Milky Way and Andromeda: Modeling Framework

 where $\pi_{\mathrm{MW}}(\boldsymbol{\theta}_{\mathrm{MW}})$ and $\pi_{\mathrm{M31}}(\boldsymbol{\theta}_{\mathrm{M31}})$ are the priors for the MW- and M31-specific parameters, and $\pi_{\mathrm{share}}(\boldsymbol{\theta}_{\mathrm{share}})$ is the prior for the shared parameters.
 The normalization constant (evidence) is omitted as it is independent of the parameters.
 The marginal posterior for the shared parameters is:

 We use \texttt{emcee} \citep{2013PASP..125..306F} in the constraint process for the model parameters.
-Specifically, we run 112 walkers for $10^{5}$ steps, and retain more than $10^{4}$ independent samples overall to sample the posterior or probability distribution funtions (PDFs) of the parameters.
+Specifically, we run 112 walkers with $10^{5}$ steps for each walker, and discard the first 10 maximum autocorrelation lengths as burn-in ( $\sim10^{4}$ steps for each walker) to sample the posterior distributions or the probability distribution functions (PDFs) of the parameters.